PLOS/rich_citations_processor/README.md

 A source (text document is passed through a series of steps:

-1. Parsing: The document is parsed from its source format (For example an XML document conforming to a NLM DTD) and turned into a set of internal object representations that closely match the Rich Citations JSON structure.
+1. Parsing: The document is parsed from its source format (For example an XML document conforming to a JATS/NLM DTD) and turned into a set of internal object representations that closely match the Rich Citations JSON structure.
 If you want to support a new import format then you probably just want to write a new parser.